joetannenbaum/alfred-php-workflow-site/pages/docs/environment.md

 - `workflowUid`
 - `workflowVersion`

-You can use them as such:
+You can use them as follows:

 ```php
 $workflow->alfred()->preferences();